 After determining your budget, it’s time to find out which motherboard you currently have on your computer.
 This is a crucial step of the process because different CPU generations fit into different sockets, meaning different motherboards.
 If you skip this step, you might get a CPU that doesn’t fit.

-The easiest way to get this information is with CPUz.
-Just download CPUz (zip), extract and start it and then access the Mainboard tab.
-This is where you can see the manufacturer and exact motherboard model.
+The simplest way to get this information is with CPUz.
+Just download CPUz (zip), extract and launch it and then access the Mainboard tab.
+This is where you can see the manufacturer and precise motherboard model.

 Instead, we suggest utilizing CPUz.